Assam: Congress MP Pradyut Bordoloi's convoy attacked during Panchayat election campaign

-Guwahati: Amidst the ongoing Panchayat election campaign in Assam, Congress MP Pradyut Bordoloi‘s convoy was reportedly attacked by alleged BJP workers during an election campaign event in Dhing on Sunday.
+Guwahati: Amidst the ongoing Panchayat election campaign in Assam, Congress MP Pradyut Bordoloi‘s convoy was reportedly attacked by alleged BJP workers during an election campaign event at Dhing in Nagaon district on Sunday.

-The incident occurred in Dumdumia, Dhing, where a convoy accompanying the MP was targeted.
+The incident occurred at Dumdumia under Dhing police station, where a convoy accompanying the MP was targeted.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!